-Further rollout of LED lighting upgrades across campus, targeting high consumption areas such as workshops first.
-Relocating our Hair and Beauty curriculum to a fully refurbished, energy efficient facility.
+- Further rollout of LED lighting upgrades across campus, targeting high consumption areas such as workshops and car parks first. - Relocate catering curriculum and student social /dining area into fully refurbished, energy efficient facilities.

 The College's greenhouse gas emissions and energy use for the period have been calculated in line with the relevant 2022 and 2023 UK Government Greenhouse gas conversion factors for company reporting: